 - 1 Large or 2 Small Butternut Squash

-- 2 Tablespoons of Butter or Oil Substitute
+- 2 Tablespoons Butter or Oil (coconut, almond, etc.)

 - Peel the butternut squash until no skin remains.
 Chop it into medium sized pieces.
 Remove the seeds and pulp.